SiteGround and Kinsta are two very big names in the managed WordPress hosting space.

 The level of support provided by SiteGround and Kinsta is very good.
 It’s definitely lots better than you get from most, if not all, cheaper shared hosting providers, and on par with other premium managed WordPress hosts.

-Verdict: It’s a draw, as SiteGround provides telephone support while Kinsta doesn’t, but Kinsta has a more comprehensive security service included as standard.
+Verdict: It’s a draw, because SiteGround provides telephone support while Kinsta doesn’t, but Kinsta has a more comprehensive security service included as standard.

 Both hosts definitely have a great set of features.
 However, what are they like to use?
 Let’s find out…